microsoft/aitour-interact-with-llms/lab/Workshop Instructions/05_AI_Assistants.md

 > [!TIP]
-> **What is an Azure OpenAI Assistant?** Azure OpenAI Assistant is a new feature of Azure OpenAI Service, that makes it easier for developers to create applications with sophisticated copilot-like experiences that can sift through data, suggest solutions, and automate tasks.
+> **What is an Azure OpenAI Assistant?** Azure OpenAI Assistant is a new feature of Azure OpenAI Service that makes it easier for developers to create applications with sophisticated copilot-like experiences that can sift through data, suggest solutions, and automate tasks.
 It integrates capabilities such as state management, context association, chat threads, and code execution, making it easier to access third-party extensions​.

 Previously, building custom AI assistants needed heavy lifting even for experienced developers.
 While the chat completions API is lightweight and powerful, it's inherently stateless, which means that developers had to manage conversation state and chat threads, tool integrations, retrieval documents and indexes, and execute code manually.